pani3610/obs-parody-ticker/issues.md

             + [ ] If text is updated and its the same text does it still trigger the event?
                 + No the event is NOT triggered and the program is stalled.
                 + In fact, even if you change the text but the rendered source size remains the same, the event isn't triggered.
+                + If timeout is provided it leads to delay and puts feed-switch out of sync.
+                + When updating the file with text of same size which is being rendered in Monospace font, sometimes timeout is reached and sometimes event is triggered before timeout
+                    + For character pairs like O and I, the textchange event is triggered, even though there is no change in sourceWidth.
+                    + For character pairs like F and D, timeout is reached everytime.

             + Tests give 'Not match' when scene transitioned
     + [x] SSW value now consistent and accurate but headlines count is still behaving erratic.
 Optimise reducing headline count.